First-order (coarse) correlated equilibria in non-concave games: On Equilibria and its Analysis

 Therefore,

-Note that by a similar treatment as the previous setting, via considering $M \rightarrow \infty$ and picking $A$ sufficiently large, we may acquire a family of dual solutions which prove convergence.
+Note that by a similar treatment as the previous setting, via considering $M \rightarrow \infty$ and picking $A$ sufficiently large, we may acquire a family of dual solutions which prove that $\mathbb{E}_{x \sim \sigma}[q(x)] \simeq 0$ for any outcome of projected gradient ascent.
 In the interest of brevity, we shall argue about the asymptotic case.
 In the large $M$ limit, $dh(x)/d\tau \geq 5$ whenever $1 \geq x_1 > 0, x_2 = 1$, while ($\ast$) is bounded on that set by $q(x) \pm C x_1$ for some constant $C$.
 Therefore, a fixed choice of constant $A$ is sufficient to provide a family of increasingly tighter dual solutions for bounds on the expected value of $q(x)$.
-In particular, we again conclude that approximate $\mu$-accelerated projected gradient dynamics, after $T$ time steps and step sizes $\eta_t \sim \frac{1}{\sqrt{t + 1}}$, provides a probability distribution for which $q(x) \leq O(\log(T)/\sqrt{T})$ in expectation. \end{example}
+In particular, we conclude that if both players implement projected gradient ascent with the same step sizes $\propto 1/\sqrt{T}$ or $\propto 1/\sqrt{t+1}$, the time-average distribution satisfies $|q(x)| \leq O(1/\sqrt{T})$ in expectation. \end{example}

-We end this section with a short note on the associated primal-dual framework to first-order correlated equilibria.
-Given a finite set of continuously differentiable vector fields $F$, the analogue of (\ref{opt:primal-SCCE}) for stationary CE is given
+We end this section with a short note on the interpretation of $(\gamma,f)$, when $f$ is not necessarily a gradient field.
+Given a (for simplicity, finite) set of continuously differentiable vector fields $F$, the analogue of (\ref{opt:primal-SCCE}) for stationary CE is given

 and its Lagrangian dual is simply